Summary

 Léo Haas, Theresienstadt, 1943

-The dictionary gives a definition to art: "The set of creative activities through which one expresses their sensitivity and sense of beauty. ".
-Only, when discussing topics such as art and the Holocaust, the term 'beauty' is completely out of place.
-The horror of deportation has been documented in graphic works, whether within the camps or after the liberation.
+The dictionary defines art as: "The set of creative activities through which one expresses one’s sensitivity and sense of beauty."
+Only, when dealing with subjects such as art and the Holocaust, the term "beauty" is completely out of place.
+The horror of deportation has been documented in graphic works, both within the camps and after liberation.
 In this representation of art, and throughout the deportation, two periods were distinguished: concentrationary and post-concentrationary.

-How does graphic art contribute to the memory of the Shoah?
+How does graphic art contribute to the memory of the Holocaust?

-First, we will address the subject of the artists' lives with more precisely those they led in the camps.
-Then, we will focus on art as testimony, in addition to the expression of a pain.
-Then finally the theme of art and the young generations who also contribute to the perpetuity of the memory of the Shoah.
+First, we will address the subject of artists' lives with more precisely that they led in the camps.
+Then, we will look at art as testimony, in addition to the expression of a pain.
+Finally, the theme of art and the young generations who also contribute to the perpetuity of the memory of the Shoah.

-The life of artists, whether inside the camps or outside, is different from that of other men.
+The life of artists, whether inside or outside the camps, is different from that of other men.
 The gift that was given to them will allow many of them to escape the tragic fate promised by the camps.
-Here are two examples of these men who have managed to exist thanks to their art.
+Here are two examples of these men who have been able to exist thanks to their art.

-Boris Taslitzky was born on September 30, 1911, in Paris.
+Boris Taslitzky was born on 30 September 1911 in Paris.
 His parents, of Russian origin, took refuge in France after the failure of the 1905 Revolution.
-His mother died during deportation at Auschwitz.
+His mother died during deportation to Auschwitz.

-At 17 years old, Boris enters the Ecole nationale des Beaux-Arts in Paris.
-At the end of 1933, he joins the Communist Party.
-On March 2, 1937, the first issue of the communist newspaper Ce soir was published.
-Jouis Aragon and Jean-Richard Bloch ask Taslitzky to make the illustration drawings.
+At the age of 17, Boris entered the École nationale des Beaux-Arts in Paris and joined the Communist Party at the end of 1933.
+On 2 March 1937, the first issue of the communist newspaper Ce soir was published.
+Jouis Aragon and Jean-Richard Bloch commissioned Taslitzky to draw the illustrations.

-Mobilized on August 26, 1939, soldier Boris joined the 1O1e Infantry in Meaux.
-After his escape following imprisonment, he actively engages in the organization 'National Front of Struggle for the Liberation and Independence of France' until November 13, 1941, the date of his arrest.
-On December 11, 1941, he was sentenced to two years in prison by a military court for having 'made several drawings intended for communist propaganda'.
+Mobilized on 26 August 1939, soldier Boris joined the 1O1e Infantry in Meaux.
+After his escape following imprisonment, he actively joined the organization "National Front for the Liberation and Independence of France" until November 13, 1941, the date of his arrest.
+On 11 December 1941, he was sentenced to two years in prison by a military court for having "made several drawings intended for communist propaganda".

-After his judgment, Taslitzky is directed towards the central house of Riom in Puy-de-Dôme.
-On July 23, 1943, he was transferred to the prison of Mauzac in Dordogne.
-At the end of his sentence, he is taken to the supervised residence center of Saint-Sulpice-Ia-Pointe in the Tarn.
-There, he painted large frescoes of revolutionary inspiration on the planked partitions of five of the camp barracks.
+After his trial, Taslitzky was directed towards the central house of Riom in Puy-de-Dôme.
+On 23 July 1943, he was transferred to the prison of Mauzac in Dordogne.
+At the end of his sentence, he was taken to the supervised residence center at Saint-Sulpice-Ia-Pointe in the Tarn.
+There, he painted large frescoes of revolutionary inspiration on the plank partitions of five in the camp barracks.
 The archbishop of Toulouse provided the painting, he even agreed to decorate the chapel at the request of some of his comrades.

 On 30 July 1944, handed over to the Germans with 622 other internees, Boris Taslitzky left the French camp of Saint-Sulpice for Buchenwald.
-Upon arrival in the camp and upon seeing the detainees in striped rags, his first thought was expressed as follows: "I need to draw this. ".
-He understands that drawing is one of the means of combating the dehumanization desired by the SS.
-It shows the unspeakable, the triumph of death.
-Roger Arnoult, one of the leaders of the clandestine organization, helps Boris to hide the hundred drawings made.
-Upon his release from the camp, Christian Pineau, who was repatriated as a priority, handed them over to Aragon, which gathered them in an album and published them in 1946 under the title: Cent onze dessins faits à Buchenwald.
+Upon arrival in the camp and seeing the inmates in striped rags, his first thought is expressed as follows: "I need to draw this."
+He understands that drawing is one of the means to fight against the dehumanization wanted by the SS.
+It shows the inexpressible, the triumph of death.
+Roger Arnoult, one of the leaders of the clandestine organization, helps Boris to hide the hundred or so drawings made.
+Upon his release from the camp, Christian Pineau, who was repatriated as a priority, handed them over to Aragon, who brought them together in an album and published them in 1946 under the title: Cent onze dessins faits à Buchenwald.

-The political commitment of Boris Taslitzky, "a realist painter with social content", is inseparable from his pictorial work.
+The political commitment of Boris Taslitzky, "realist painter with social content", is inseparable from his pictorial work.
 His opposition to the war led him to Algeria, just before the conflict and the struggle for independence.

-In 1971, he was appointed professor at the Ecole nationale supérieure des Arts décoratifs in Paris.
-On 7 March 1997, Boris Taslitzky received the insignia of Knight of the Legion of Honor with the title Resistance and Deportation.
+In 1971, he was appointed professor at the École nationale supérieure des Arts décoratifs in Paris.
+On 7 March 1997, Boris Taslitzky received the insignia of Chevalier of the Legion of Honor for the Resistance and deportation.

-The analysis of some constituent elements of a table will allow us to distinguish the different elements as well as to observe their possible meaning.
+The analysis of some elements constituting a table will allow us to distinguish the different elements as well as to observe their possible meaning.

-We have chosen a painting by Boris Taslitzky entitled: The small camp in Buchenwald.
+We chose a painting by Boris Taslitzky entitled: The small camp in Buchenwald.

 AppleMark

-This 1945 oil on canvas was made from memory by the painter after his release, using clandestine drawings made inside the camp.
-We chose this painting that caught our attention; lively in colors it stands out from other works.
-Indeed, the drawings or paintings concerning the camps and the deportation have often been translated by gray and sad colors.
-Artists, whether they have been deported or not, always establish a cause-and-effect relationship between deportation and greyness.
+This oil on canvas of 1945 was made from memory by the painter after his release, using clandestine drawings made inside the camp.
+We chose this painting that caught our attention; bright in color it stands out from other works.
+Indeed, the drawings or paintings concerning the camps and the deportation were often translated by gray and sad colors.
+Artists, whether they have been deported or not, always establish a cause-and-effect relationship between deportation and droughts.

-The plastic elements or axes are shapes, composition, and colors.
+Plastic elements or axes are shapes, composition and colors.

 1) Forms and composition:

-By simplifying the painting with geometric shapes or fundamental lines; this allows to highlight its expression and that desired by the author, without reducing it only to a simple diagram or sketch.
+By simplifying the table with geometric shapes or basic lines; this allows to highlight its expression and that intended by the author, without reducing it only to a simple diagram or sketch.

-We therefore notice in the first place that the table is cut in two by a horizontal line.
-It separates about two-thirds of a 'mass' made up of emaciated characters leaving or rushing in line into the barracks, the dead merging with the living.
+We therefore notice first that the table is cut in half by a horizontal line.
+It separates about two-thirds of the way a "mass" of emaciated characters leaving or rushing in a queue into the barracks, the dead merging with the living.
 This is the representation of real chaos.

-In the foreground, a child in the right angle of the painting observes a body lying in front of him.
+In the foreground, a child in the right corner of the painting observes a corpse lying in front of him.

-On the left, two dogs jump in the middle of the corpses.
-Men from the SonderKommandos are busy with their terrible task, piling up the bodies.
-They concentrate all the activity of the painting unlike the other deportees waiting for death, they are the only active characters.
+On the left, two dogs leap among the corpses.
+Men from SonderKommandos are busy with their terrible task, piling up the bodies.
+They concentrate all the activity of the painting, unlike the other deportees waiting for death; they are the only active characters.

 In the background, a German officer, characterized by his uniform, watches the scene.
-Passive, he smokes and holds a gun in his right hand.
+Passive, he smokes and holds a weapon in his right hand.
 He represents the threat and the power.
-His left hand resting on the hip, he wants a strong and impressive look.
-Nevertheless, it remains crushed by the scene; it is not highlighted either by its size, identical to that of the other characters, or by its place in the painting.
+With his left hand resting on his hip, he wants to have a strong and impressive look.
+Nevertheless, it remains overwhelmed by the scene; it is not highlighted either by its size, identical to that of the other characters, or by its place in the painting.

-Secondly, the barracks of the camp in the upper part of the painting obstruct the viewer’s view, isolating the scene from the outside world.
-They form a wall, an impassable and imposing barrier; they seem unlimited, as far as the eye can see.
+Secondly, the camp barracks in the upper part of the painting obstruct the viewer’s view, isolating the scene from the outside world.
+They form a wall, an impenetrable and imposing barrier; they seem unlimited, as far as the eye can see.

-Moreover, large diagonals build the table.
-These lines of leaks, formed either by the queue of deportees or by the roof of the barracks, meet in a vague imperceptible horizon.
-A man standing, his hands in his pockets, his gaze empty and distant forms the central element of the work.
+Furthermore, large diagonals build the table.
+These lines of leaks, formed either by the line of deportees or by the roof of the barracks, meet in a vague imperceptible horizon.
+A man standing with his hands in his pockets, his gaze empty and distant forms the central element of the work.

 AppleMark

 More than the others, it seems impossible to define his state.
 Is he dead?
-His shirt half-opened reveals a skeletal neck.
+His shirt, half-opened, reveals a skeletal neck.
 He still seems full of dignity.
 Or is he only resigned?
 In front of him is a cart, used to transport the bodies.
-These two elements seem to separate the deportees in rags and the crowding of corpses.
-He too does nothing, he is the link between the suffering of life and the respite so eagerly awaited by the dead, he no longer struggles.
+These two elements seem to separate the deportees in rags from the crowding of corpses.
+He too does nothing, he is the link between the suffering of life and the respite so expected from the dead, he no longer struggles.

 In the foreground at the center of the painting, the floor is empty; like a call, an "invitation" to look at the painting.
-Indeed, as for the filmed images, the action always comes from the void.
+Indeed, as with the filmed images, action always comes from a vacuum.

 There is therefore no vertical axis in the image, no elevation towards the sky.
-The vertical lines that make up the work are the striped pajamas of the deportees as well as the wooden planks of the barracks.
+The vertical lines that make up the work are the striped pajamas of the deportees and the wooden boards of the barracks.
 There is an analogy between these stripes and the ribs of the characters.
 Moreover, the stripe is never neutral.
-It is generally the symbol of negation, the action of crossing off someone or something allows either its enhancement, or its elimination.
+It is generally the symbol of negation; the action of crossing someone off, barring someone, or something allows either its enhancement or its elimination.

-The colors decline a variation of simple tones such as red, green and yellow; associated with blood, hope and light.
+The colors vary from simple tones such as red, green and yellow; associated with blood, hope and light.
 These lively and feverish tones reinforce the violence of the painting.
 The contrast between it and the whitish hue of the skeletal bodies is poignant.
-The sky is not harmless either, it is painted in red and yellow and wears the colors of hell, of fire.
-The white represents the end of a struggle, freedom, innocence.
+The sky is not insignificant either, it is painted in red and yellow and wears the colors of hell, of fire.
+White represents the end of a struggle, freedom, innocence.

-This is perhaps for the painter a way to highlight the dead who could not survive the Nazi barbarity, to pay tribute to them.
-Did Boris Taslitsky want to create in the viewer a feeling of recognition?
-By colouring his painting so much, he makes his work a revolt, a real attack on the conventional gray or black of the mortuary universe.
+This may be a way for the painter to highlight the dead who could not survive the Nazi barbarism, to pay tribute to them.
+Did Boris Taslitsky want to arouse in the viewer a sense of recognition?
+By coloring his painting so much, he made of his work a revolt, a real attack on the conventional gray or black of the mortuary universe.

 b) Biography of Serge Smulevic:

 He joined the Resistance in the FTP in Grenoble in 1942.
-He was arrested there for giving false papers that he made himself to children.
-Shortly after, he was deported to the camp of Drancy[1] which led him to discover the horror of deportation trains, then the sorting of SS, shaving and tattooing.
+There, he was arrested for giving false papers that he made himself to children.
+Soon after, he was deported to the camp of Drancy[1] which led him to discover the horror of deportation trains, then the sorting of SS, shaving and tattooing.
 In other words: dehumanization.

 Here is his testimony about his life in the camp:

-" It then came to my mind to address one of these "privileged " to ask him if he wanted me to make his portrait so that he could send it to his family (since they had the right to correspond, just as they had the right to receive parcels ). [...]
-I think I have never done a portrait as well as this one-there [...] and as I could only do that in the evening after the distribution of the soup, it took a while.
-And that translated into a quarter of a loaf of bread.
+" Then came the idea of addressing one of these privileged " " to ask him if he wanted me to do his portrait so that he could send it to his family (since they had the right to correspond, just as they had the right to receive parcels). [...]
+I think I have never done a portrait as well as this onethere [...] and since I could only do that in the evening after the soup was distributed, it took a while.
+And this resulted in a quarter of a loaf of bread.
 What a bargain!
-Then it was the turn of another of these gentlemen, and little by little, I was accumulating food [...]
-To the point that the block leader from whom I had also drawn the portrait allowed me to have a small wardrobe [...]
-Privileged people and neighboring block leaders came very regularly to ask me to take their portraits and paid me in food.
+Then it was the turn of another one of these gentlemen, and little by little, I accumulated food [...]
+To such an extent that the head of the block, from whom I had also drawn the portrait, allowed me to have a small cupboard [...]
+Privileged people and heads of neighboring blocks came very regularly to ask me to do their portraits and paid me in food.
 Some a little more, others a little less.

-And that’s when I began to be called 'der Mahler', that is to say the painter or draftsman.
-There are some who even asked me to draw their house by describing it meticulously. [...]
+And that’s when they began to call me "der Mahler", that is, the painter or the draughtsman.
+There are some who even asked me to draw their house for them, describing it meticulously. [...]

 I must have made at least a good hundred drawings, or more, which represents quite a bit of work and quite a lot of additional food intake. [...]

-I was able by doing so hundreds of portraits and other drawings, to avoid stealing and trafficking, because I used at the camp my faculties as a good draftsman in this way, and it saved my life for sure. [...]
-Not everyone had the privilege of living like this in the camp, and I am very aware of that.
-The fact of working very hard as a convict all day, but knowing that after coming home in the evening, after the call and the soup, I was going to be able to draw and get paid for food was so encouraging for me, morally (and physically of course) that my life at the camp and at the factory felt it deeply. "
+By making hundreds of portraits and other drawings in this way, I was able to avoid stealing and trafficking, because I used my skills as a good draftsman at the camp in this way, and it certainly saved my life. [...]
+Not everyone had the privilege of living like this at camp, and I am very aware of it.
+Working very hard all day, but knowing that after coming home in the evening, after the call and the soup, I would be able to draw and get paid for food was so encouraging for me, morally (and physically, of course) that my life in the camp and at the factory was deeply affected by it. "

-With the approach of the Russians, the deportees from Drancy [Auschwitz, cf. note 1] were moved to Dachau where they were liberated by the Americans.
-Serge Smulevic therefore returned to France but he found himself with nothing: neither work nor family since she had been gassed.
-He left for Brussels where he found a job as an advertising manager at the Havas agency.
-He got married and had children.
+With the approach of the Russians, the deportees from Drancy [Auschwitz, see note 1] were moved to Dachau where they were liberated by the Americans.
+Serge Smulevic returned to France but he found himself with nothing: neither work nor family since she had been gassed.
+So he left for Brussels where he found a job as head of advertising at the Havas agency.
+He married and had children.
 His daughter also became a painter.
 Serge returned to France in 1979.

 The drawings of Serge Smulevic were important in the testimony to which they contribute.
-But he also made drawings to testify at the IG-Farben trial in Nuremberg.
-He made others for the Papon trial.
+But he also made drawings to testify at the IG Farben trial in Nuremberg, and did others for the Papon trial.

 Drawings made by Sala, daughter of Serge Smulevic, in 2004